slatedocs/slate/source/includes/_flow.md

 ## User Registration

-Users added to an application must have a private key and handle, then they need to be sent through a KYC verification process.
+Users added to an application must have a private key and handle along with KYC information so that we can send them through a KYC verification process.

 1. Generate a private key for the user (or have them generate/manage it themselves).
 2. Either randomly generate a handle or allow the user to pick a handle for themselves.
 The handle should be checked against the [/check_handle](#check_handle) endpoint for availability.